 Fee models that can be appropriate

-A buyer-safe museum donation appraisal can be quoted as a flat fee, hourly fee, per-item fee, collection-based fee, phased fee, or travel-plus-report fee.
-The key is that the buyer can see what the fee covers and why it could change.
+A museum donation appraisal can be quoted as a flat fee, hourly fee, per-item fee, collection fee, phased fee, or travel-plus-report fee.
+The key is seeing what the fee covers and why it could change.

-Flat fees should state the exact property scope, research depth, report format, inspection assumptions, and included advisory handoff.
+Flat fees should state property scope, research depth, report format, inspection assumptions, and included adviser handoff.

 Hourly fees should state the rate, estimated range, minimums, billing increments, and whether calls, emails, and factual revisions are billed.

-Per-item or collection fees should explain how groups, lots, archives, framed works, component parts, and low-value supporting items are counted.
+Per-item or collection fees should explain how groups, lots, archives, framed works, components, and low-value supporting items are counted.

 Phased fees can help when initial scoping, site inspection, specialist review, and final report drafting need separate authorization.